 - Paramhansa Yogananda’s Christmas 8-hour meditation

-- Special Satsangs dedicated to the Divine Mother and The New Year.
+- Special Satsangs dedicated to the Christmas season.

 - Weekly guided meditations, healing prayers, and daily inspiration